 For Know You More and the young teams that we develop, we have designed a framework and diagnostic approach.

 You can read more about this here: The Know You Canvas

 Structured training is a fixed and prepared approach to learning.
 Coaching is fluid and flexible.
 It follows the interest and objectives of the coachee.
 Together the coach and coachee influence the direction of their sessions.
 Coaching also places responsibility and ownership on the individual to take action after their session.

 Coaching vs. Therapy

 Whilst coaching is not therapy, it does provide a viable alternative to people who may have previously considered some form of counselling to resolve a situation.
 Sometimes, lasting change can be promoted by a simple change in perspectives.

 When does virtual coaching go wrong?

 As we mentioned above.
 The most effective coaching experience when trust and rapport exist between the coach and coachee.
 Like with many relationships, sometimes 2 people do not hit it off.
 Coaches are aware of this and ready for it.
 When this happens we try again.
 Refine what we know and then match coachees with another coach.
 Having a large coaching community means we always be able to find an appropriate match.

 We all know what it is like when the internet goes down in the office.
 It’s frustrating and can have a serious impact on our ability to get things done.
-As our virtual coaching is delivered over digital platforms we’re clearly dependent on technology working.
+As virtual coaching is delivered over digital platforms we’re dependent on technology working.
 It is for this reason that we recommend services such as Zoom (which are also encrypted) to conduct conversations and we work with coachees to ensure that they have good internet connection ahead of their session.